Wally Badarou: Biography

 The Words of a Mountain album is believed to be one of the first fully tapeless recordings in contemporary/new-age history: co-pioneering the computerised home studio concept with other electronic musicians of his generation, Badarou established a reputation on the field with his extensive use of Sequential Circuits Prophet 5, New England Digital Synclavier, and custom voice-controlled Yamaha digital mixers.

 Badarou also helped organise the Kora All Africa Music Awards in 1997, while co-writing and producing So Why, a charity album for the ICRC, conceived as a call against ethnic cleansing in Africa, featuring Youssou N'Dour and Papa Wemba.

 He has embraced stage acting since the early 2000s, showing interest in aviation, movies, science-fiction and philosophy.

-By the end of 2009, starting with Fisherman, a 15 mn long "marathon in afro-beat territory ", Badarou released his latest album (The Unnamed Trilogy): online exclusively, one single at a time, via the JukeSticker, a direct and sharable transaction tool: "At very long last, my fans are to receive the music that never stopped haunting me all these years.
-The whole of it will be available as a physical collector set, once the three albums are fully revealed ".
+By the end of 2009, starting with Fisherman, a 15-minute long "marathon in afro-beat territory", Badarou releases his albums—including his latest, The Unnamed Trilogy—exclusively online, one single at a time via the JukeSticker, a direct and sharable transaction tool: "At very long last, my fans are to receive the music that never stopped haunting me all these years.
+The whole of it will be available as a physical collector set, once the three albums are fully revealed".

+In 2012, he was elected to the board of SACEM, the french collective management organisation for authors rights in music.

+In 2014, along with a cast of music luminaries, he founded the African Music Academy (AMA).